-The Roman Villa of Capo Castello in Rio Marina, near Cavo, sits in a splendid position with a breathtaking view of the sea and the coastline and gives its name to the promontory that divides Frugoso beach (also called Capo Castello) from Cala delle Alghe
+The Roman Villa of Capo Castello is located in Cavo and gives its name to the promontory that separates the Frugoso Beach (or Capo Castello Beach) from Cala delle Alghe.

-The villa is in a scenic position that looks on to a unique, breathtaking view of both the sea and of the Tyrrhenian coastline.
+The villa is situated in a panoramic location, offering a stunning view of the sea and the entire Tyrrhenian coast.

-Several archaelogical remains have been found inside the Villa, and they are now on show at the Museum of Archaeology in Portoferraio : a decorative slab in terracotta with horny coils, a small bronze statue with "kronos" inscribed on it, a capital fragment in marble decorated wth bear's breech leaves and contrasting flowers, pieces of oil lamps, brick seals and a vase.
+Several archaeological finds have been discovered inside the villa and are displayed at the Archaeological Museum of Portoferraio, including: a decorative terracotta slab with a gorgoneion, a small bronze sculpture with the inscription "kronos", a fragment of a marble capital decorated with acanthus leaves and opposing volutes, fragmentary oil lamps, brick stamps, and a vase.

 Infoelba non si assume alcuna responsabilità per l'uso di marchi e slogan usati dagli inserzionisti e per eventuali errate indicazioni.